arojas3552/Spotifly_app/README.md

 # Angular Project

-This is an angular full stack dynamic web app project
+This is an Angular full stack dynamic web app project using Spotify API.

-WIP

-API: Spotify API
+Work in progress!
+Check documentation.txt for features.